Countly/countly-sdk-documentation/test_scenarios/scenario-manual-view-tests.md

 duration is marked as "d=X"

-all view event segmentation should have the "name" field with the view name and the "segment" field with the platorm name (for example, "Android") these 2 will not be explicitly mentioned but should still be validated
+all view event segmentation should have the "name" field with the view name and the "segment" field with the platform name (for example, "Android") these 2 will not be explicitly mentioned but should still be validated

 if not explicitly mentioned, the duration is 0, the sum is 0, count is 1, ts, dow, hour are also "correct"

 when recording views and events, a custom id generator should be used for ID's.
-View ids should be returned in the form "idvX" where x is an incrementing number starting from 1 Event ids should be returnde in the form "ideX" where x is an incrementing number starting from 1
+View ids should be returned in the form "idvX" where x is an incrementing number starting from 1 Event ids should be returned in the form "ideX" where x is an incrementing number starting from 1

 ## (1XX) Value sanitation, wrong usage, simple tests